 - In sub-Saharan Africa, 589 million people live without electricity.
 As a result, a staggering 80 percent of the population relies on biomass products such as wood, charcoal and dung in order to cook.

-- Every year, sub-Saharan Africa loses $28.4 billion to water and sanitation problems.
-This amount accounts for approximately five percent of the region’s gross domestic product (GDP)—exceeding the total amount of foreign aid sent to sub-Saharan Africa in 2003.
+- Every year, sub-Saharan Africa misses out on about $30 billion as productivity is compromised by water and sanitation problems.
+This amount accounts for approximately five percent of the region’s gross domestic product (GDP), exceeding the total amount of foreign aid sent to sub-Saharan Africa in 2003.

-- Thirty-eight percent of the world’s refugees are located in Africa.
-Due to continuing violence, conflict and widespread human rights abuses, the United Nations High Commissioner for Refugees (UNHCR) reports that 11 million people, including stateless people and returnees, exist in Africa.
+- Due to continuing violence, conflict and widespread human rights abuses, the United Nations High Commissioner for Refugees (UNHCR) reports that 18 million people are of concern to the agency, including stateless people and returnees.

 - Fewer than 20 percent of African women have access to education.
 Uneducated African women are twice as likely to contract AIDS and 50 percent less likely to immunize their children.
 Meanwhile, the children of African women with at least five years of schooling have a 40 percent higher chance of survival.

-- Women in sub-Saharan Africa are over 230 times more likely to die during childbirth or pregnancy than women in North America.
-Approximately one in 16 women living in sub-Saharan African will die during childbirth or pregnancy.
-Only one in 4,000 women in North America will.
+- Women in sub-Saharan Africa are more than 230 times more likely to die during childbirth or pregnancy than women in North America.
+Approximately one in 16 women living in sub-Saharan African will die during childbirth or pregnancy; only one in 4,000 women in North America will.

 – Jordanna Packtor